sloperab/CodingLog/log.md

 **Thoughts** Feeling really proud and glad to be done with a first project.
 Finally have something tangible to show.
 **Link(s) to work**
 1. [Chat Analysis Repo](https://github.com/sloperab/WhatsappDash) Working repo

+### Day 14: 27 February 2023, Monday

+**Today's Progress**: Started working on DataCamp Data Scientist course to improve and solidify the Python analysis skills.
+Today did a quick review of numpy and general Python.

+**Thoughts** Pretty easy review right now.

+### Day 14: 28 February 2023, Tuesday

+**Today's Progress**: Continued with course.
+Started working on pandas subsetting and data manipulation.

+**Thoughts** Its a good review and reminds me of many concepts I didn't remember.
+Hoping to learn more each day.